2013–14 Copa Argentina

 The 2013–14 Copa Argentina was the fifth edition of the Copa Argentina, and the third since the relaunch of the tournament in 2011.
 The competition began on October 29, 2013.
 Arsenal was the defending champion, but were eliminated by Instituto in the Round of 32.
-In the final, Huracán won the tournament beating Rosario Central on penalties to win their first title.
+Huracán won the final and their first title, beating Rosario Central on penalties.
 By winning the competition, Huracán won the right to play the 2015 Copa Libertadores, and the 2014 Supercopa Argentina.

 Teams

 Two hundred and sixty-one teams will take part in this competition.
 All the teams from the Primera División (20), Primera B Nacional (22), Primera B Metropolitana (21), Torneo Argentino A (24), Primera C (20), Torneo Argentino B (136), and Primera D (18).